Safety Tips for Hiking the Grand Canyon

 Winter hiking requires a bit more gear and food in order to stay warm.
 Traction devices for your boots are often necessary on icy trails.
 And consider a closed-cell foam sleeping pad in additon to your air mattress.
 It will provide addiotnal insulatiion while sleeeping, as well as providing a comfy, insulated seat when hanging around camp.

 And don’t forget to acquire the proper permits well in advance when camping in the Grand Canyon.
+If you’re planning a multi-day trek, explore our Grand Canyon backpacking trips for detailed itineraries and permit guidance.

 Hiking Nutrition, in a Nutshell